prathamesh-88/prathamesh-88/README.md

 - I specialize in building scalable, and secure backend systems that power high-performance websites and web applications.
 - 📝 I am open to work on any collaborative project.
-- 🤖 Interested in Artificial Intelligence, Machine learning and Web Application Development.
+- 🤖 Interested in Machine learning, Web Development and all things tech.
 - 📫 How to reach me **prathamt3108@gmail.com**

 <h3 align="left">Connect with me:</h3>